wp-plugins/edd-coming-soon/readme.txt

 [http://sumobi.com/shop/shop-front/](http://sumobi.com/shop/shop-front/ "Shop Front")

 Shop Front was designed to be simple, responsive and lightweight.
 It has only the bare essentials, making it the perfect starting point for your next digital e-commerce store.
-It’s also easily extensible with a growing collection of add-ons to enhance the functionality and styling.
+It’s also easily extensible with a growing collection of add-ons to enhance the functionality & styling.

 **Stay up to date**